acnard/coursera-test/course_notes/EnvironmentSetup.md

 so what I'll do is move the *course_notes* folder under coursera-test and see what happens:
 <img src="image-20211117114226079.png" alt="image-20211117114226079" style="zoom:67%;" />

 it recognizes that I've added this folder and tells me it is not tracked.
-So now I have to do *git add course_notes*: it should recursively add everything contained in that directory.
+So now I have to do `git add course_notes`: it should recursively add everything contained in that directory.
 <img src="image-20211117114937824.png" alt="image-20211117114937824" style="zoom: 80%;" />

 and now it stages all the new files in the folder.
-NB the files are staged exactly as they were when you did git add.
+NB the files are staged exactly as they were when you did `git add`.
 And then when you commit it is the staged version that gets used.
 So if you do any subsequent changes you need to restage.

 ## commit the changes

-Now I can do **git commit** to commit the newly staged files: I need to enter a message in my preconfigured editor (which is VS code)
+Now I can do `git commit` to commit the newly staged files: I need to enter a message in my preconfigured editor (which is VS code)

 ![image-20211117115704270](image-20211117115704270.png)